jasonad123/mobdb/README.md

 ## Authentication

-To use the Mobility Database API, you need a refresh token:
+To use the Mobility Database Catalog API, you need a refresh token:

 1. Sign up at [mobilitydatabase.org](https://mobilitydatabase.org)
 2. Navigate to your account details page to view your refresh token